danchoi/soywiki/README.markdown

 Will there ever be a web browser interface to SoyWiki?
 Maybe.
 But the main focus on SoyWiki is not on publishing a pretty website.
-The main focus is to help you manage knowledge and evolve it with minimal annoyance and distraction.
+The main focus is to help you organize knowledge and evolve it with minimal annoyance and distraction.
 (Still, if you want to publish any of the content in a SoyWiki wiki, it's easy to write a program that will bundle up all the relevant wiki pages together and convert them into a